 Since the penetration of AI is different for different businesses, it is difficult to find the impact and know how to prepare for it.
 Our experience shows that a few key questions can shed some light on this issue for leaders.

-- What are key drivers of the business?
+What are key drivers of the

 Organizations that focus on key business drivers, inherently do better than their competitors.
 However, AI can easily take over, if the drivers are more about consistency in operations rather than about creative solutions.
 For example, in a real-estate business, the key drivers of profitability are location and cash-flow management.
 AI can quickly make a difference by identifying the best locations and by finding best ways to manage the cash-flow.
 (If your competition is using AI you will lose your advantage).
-However, if the business driver is creativity, it may take some time for AI to affect that business – although AI is making big strides in building creative solutions. - What role is business playing in its relevant ecosystem?
+However, if the business driver is creativity, it may take some time for AI to affect that business – although AI is making big strides in building creative solutions. -

 This is one the key questions every leader must think about.
 If the current business simply exists because of market inefficiencies, it will vanish sooner than later – and any organization involved in it needs to find a solution, quickly.
 Also, if the business is not adding significant value to the entire value chain or if it is involved in delivering routine tasks – AI will replace it – it will deliver it through automation.
 We are already seeing the signs of that in IT industry.
 Even if the

-business is adding value today – say logistical services, the new AI based products and services getting developed may provide that value soon. - How customers perceive the value delivered by the business?
+business is adding value today – say logistical services, the new AI based products and services getting developed may provide that value soon. -

 Customers perceive the value differently for different businesses.
 If the customer values price and convenience in a business, then offering a customer experience may not be of much help.
 A great example is Amazon.
 Many large book-store chains went out of business in the United States as Amazon started delivering that value through their on-line offerings.
 Experience at the book store did not work as a differentiating factor.
 AI also helped Amazon (by analyzing implicit profiles) increase its revenues by offering many relevant offerings to its consumers – creating a win-win situation.
-On the other hand, if the business is about providing unique customer experience at a specific location (Disney for example) the AI may have a limited role – at least for now. - What is the degree of complexity in your business?
+On the other hand, if the business is about providing unique customer experience at a specific location (Disney for example) the AI may have a limited role – at least for now. -

 Routine diagnostics provided by a general physician based on symptoms, is something AI can take over easily.
 A few experiments suggest that, in many cases, AI doctor can do the diagnosis faster, better and with a greater accuracy.
 However, if the doctor is dealing with a patient that has multiple diseases and requires an operation (where interdependencies are not easily understood), AI could work better as an assistant.